lmtien/lmtien.github.io/_pages/about.md

 ## Quick learning ability
 Together with my passion for computer programming, I am hungry for knowledge and having strong desire to utilize this knowledge towards the betterment of the society.

-I always learning new things because I want to find the best version of myself.
+I'm always learning new things because I want to find the best version of myself.
 I have the ability to teach myself new languages and technologies quickly and often do so out of personal interest outside of work.

 I believe every programmer (myself included) will experience a situation where he or she doesn’t know the answer; for me, I will find different resources, talk to the right people, and find the solution no matter what.